 - ORI 101 First Year Experience 1 credit hour.
 This course assists new students in making a satisfactory adjustment to the collegiate environment.
 Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career exploration, student life, financial aid, money management, and University College exit requirements.
-Prerequisites: None. - ORI 101H First Year Experience Honors 1 credit hour. - ORI 102 First Year Experience 1 credit hour.
-A continuation of ORI 101.
+Prerequisites: None. - ORI 101H First Year Experience Honors 1 credit hour.
+This course assists new students in making a satisfactory adjustment to the collegiate environment.
+Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career exploration, student life, financial aid, and other relevant information.
+Entering honors freshmen who enter AAMU with fewer than 30 credit hours are required to register for this course.
+This course is mandatory for graduation.
+The payment of the enrollment fee is required.
+The grade earned for this courses is used in calculating a student's overall grade point average. - ORI 102 First Year Experience 1 credit hour.
+A continuation of ORI 101. - ORI 102H First Year Experience Honors 1 credit hour.
+This course assists new students in making a satisfactory adjustment to the collegiate environment.
+Topics include, but are not limited to, service learning, character education, and personal/professional development.
+Second semester honors freshmen are required to register for this course, as it is mandatory for graduation.
+The grade earned for this courses is used in calculating a student's overall grade point average.